-You must submit a formal declaration to Graduate Division: Advancement to Candidacy Application by October 28, 2022.
+You must submit a formal declaration to Graduate Division: Advancement to Candidacy Application by mid-October (exact deadlines have not been posted).
 The application must be submitted through CalCentral under "My Dashboard."
 On the right hand side for "Student Resources," you will see an option for the "Higher Degrees Committees form."
 You will choose "Advancement to Candidacy."